UjjwalKumar02/Authify/README.md

 ## Auth-app

-A simple end-to-end aunthentication web app where you can :
+A simple end-to-end authentication web app.

+Features :
 - create a new account
+- verify your email
+- login to your account
 - more features coming...

 ## Techstack: